Business Processes and Planning

 Begin with last year:

 Every year brings new challenges and lessons learned.
 As small business owners, our best way to create new business processes that raise the bar is to evaluate processes, successes and failures from the prior year.
 Sit down with your financials, goals and more from 2020 to assess where you hit the mark, how you can improve and what your upcoming goals are.
-Focus on creating or tweaking systems, processes and workflows to impact your entire business and build a streamlined business.
+Focus on creating or tweaking systems, processes and workflows using a client workflow automation software to impact your entire business and build a streamlined business.
 Get insight from Leah’s article to get started.
 Finally, learn about how to boost your profits with key workflows from Preston.

 Goal (and boundary) set strategically:

 Once you’ve set your new business processes, goal set – and boundary set – to establish a baseline for your business so you know when your processes and plans have succeeded.
 Learn about goal setting both professionally and personally from Lisa and stop wasting time wishing away the days with goal setting tips from Kate.
 And while big goals and huge dreams are great for a successful business plan, equally as important (and perhaps even more as Janelle shares) is focusing on boundary setting and caring for yourself so you can succeed in business.